 I lay in bed, tears soaking the pillow beneath my head.
 I sniffed and snuffled while bombarding myself with the same question.
 Did I do the right thing?
 Did I make the right choice?
 Am I a bad mom?
 Am I doing more harm than good?

-Mom guilt became a huge part of my motherhood journey and I wasn’t sure what to make of it.
+Mom guilt became a huge part of my motherhood journey, and I wasn’t sure what to make of it.
 Was it instinct telling me I had handled something wrong?
-Was it a result of watching too many television shows with strong mother characters?
+Was it due to watching too many television shows with strong mother characters?
 Or was it there because I was doing a bad job as a parent?

 Mom guilt is real.